Non-Profit Reserve Funds: Five Best Practices for Managing Your Restricted Funds

-Maintaining a healthy reserve ratio can both support and propel nonprofits ahead.
-In an earlier article, we discussed the different types of reserve funds and their importance in preserving financial sustainability.
-Now it’s time to consider the role management and nonprofit boards play in managing reserve funds.
+Maintaining a healthy reserve ratio is vital for non-profit organizations (NPOs).
+In a prior post, we discussed the different types of reserve funds and their importance in preserving financial sustainability.
+Now, it’s time to consider the role of management and non-profit boards in managing reserve funds.
+NPO executives are ultimately responsible for ensuring:

 • Nonprofit operating reserve and restricted funds are spent appropriately